 Subject: Physical Education 1

 Length of Course: Semester (10 credits)

-Pre-Requisites: Competent achievement in Year 10 Physical Education in the previous year.
+Pre-Requisites: Competent achievement in this area of study.

 SACE Board of SA Code: 1PHE10

 Course Leads to: Stage 2 Physical Education

 Students can choose to study Physical Education for either 1 or 2 semesters.
 Each will focus on different activities.